locka99/cpp-to-rust-book/features_of_rust/types.md

 Note how Rust provides a shorthand to initialise the array with zeroes or any other value.
 The C++ code above would be pointing at garbage unless the code explicitly set it to something.

 Rust actually *forces* you to initialise an array to something.
-Attemping to declare an array without assigning it a value is a compiler error.
+Attempting to declare an array without assigning it a value is a compiler error.

 ## Slices